himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 100%;"/></a>
 <div class="caption">A split design keyboard pairs nicely with a laptop stand.</div>

-Like the ortholinear layout, a split keyboard, particularly one that splits completely into two, is a considerable ergonomic boost.
+Like the ortholinear layout, a fully split keyboard is a considerable ergonomic boost.
 I can lay my arms on the desk in whichever way is most comfortable... and then position the keyboard to match *them*.

 As a bonus, the split design pairs nicely with laptop stands, allowing me to slide the stand closer.
 This makes it easier to view smaller screens at a